Exemption to transit through New Zealand

 - your passport number

-- a copy of your electronic flight tickets.
+- a copy of your electronic flight tickets in to New Zealand and departing from New Zealand.
+These must be confirmed tickets.

-Apply online if you intend to be transiting in New Zealand for greater than 24 hours.
+Apply online if you intend to be transiting in New Zealand for longer than 72 hours.

 For the best experience use a modern browser like Chrome, Edge, Firefox, Opera or Safari.